 Why do we learn Math?
 Math has got to be one of the most interesting and fun subjects among many students.
 From telling the time to counting money, math has helped us greatly in our daily life!
 Math is also a universal language understood by all regardless of where you come from, it is also a knowledge that may help you in your career be it in the financial sector, arts or F&B. Here’s a list of the top 3 reasons why learning math is so important and beneficial to us.

-1. Math Helps Improve Problem Solving Skill
+1. Math Helps Improve Problem-Solving Skill

 2. Math Is Essential In Today’s World

-Almost every career requires a little knowledge and application for math.
+Almost every career requires a little knowledge and application of math.
 It also makes up a large part of our everyday life.
 Mathematics can be very useful in understanding how and why things work the way they work.
-If you are starting a business, you will need to know the accounting as how are you suppose to get a profit if you can’t calculate your expense.
+If you are starting a business, you will need to know to account as how are you suppose to get a profit if you can’t calculate your expense.
 Furthermore, when applying for the course you desire in universities such as sociology, finance, investments, psychology, physics, biology or even economics, math is held in high regard, and you will be called on to solve various math problems, as part of your work.

 3. Great Career Options & Help Improve Informed Choices

 Having the knowledge and skill set in math for your career is important but employers want to hire employees who are good at solving complex problems.
 Showing that you have the list of criteria they are seeking by displaying your deep understanding and application in math puts you at the top positions when applying for a job.
-For certain companies, having someone with a profound understanding of math, like financial analysis or cost estimation is really crucial to them as it affects their entire operations.
-The opportunities and paths don’t stop there.
-Even if you are a fashion designer, you will need to calculate dimensions, proportions and fabric cost.
-As you can see, almost every work field is interconnected regardless of the profession which is why one should never think that math is useless.